Trump says he is willing to talk to Iran's leader without preconditions

 “We met as you know with Chairman Kim and you haven’t had a missile fired off in nine months.
 We got our prisoners back.
 So many things have happened so positive,” Trump said.

-Additional reporting by Yara Bayoumy in Washington and Parisa Hafezi in Ankara; Writing by David Alexander and Mary Milliken; Editing by Doina Chiacu and James Dalgleish
+Additional reporting by Yara Bayoumy in Washington and Parisa Hafezi in Ankara; Writing by David Alexander and Mary Milliken; Editing by James Dalgleish